Radekyspec/PyQtDarkTheme/README.md

+# Fork Purpose

+This repository performs the following:

+- Includes fixes to run on newer Python versions
+- Publishes to PyPi as `pyqtdarktheme-fork`

 # PyQtDarkTheme

 PyQtDarkTheme applies a flat dark theme to QtWidgets application.
 There's a light theme too.
 Color balanced from the dark theme for easy viewing in daylight.